rest-feeds/rest-feeds/README.md

 # REST Feeds

-Publish data and events using HTTP and REST.
+Publish data and events asynchronously using HTTP and REST.

-This site describes the concept of REST Feeds and proposes a data model.
+This site describes the concept of REST feeds and proposes a data model.

 ## Example

-A REST feed provide access to resources in a chronological sequence of changes.
+A REST feed provides access to resources in a chronological sequence of changes.

 ```http
 GET /orders